Space-Hunters-Game/Guides/docs/eng/blog/Update_5.md

 ![Depositbanner](../../../static/img/depositoffer.png)

-- 5% bonus for Tech Pass users depositing HCASH
+- 3% bonus for every HCASH deposit
-- 2% extra if your referrals deposit HCASH
+- 2% extra from your referrals deposits
 This system supports new users and investors as we expand the reward ecosystem.

 ---